You’ve probably been told that if you want your muscles to grow, all the exercises you do should be taken through a full range of motion (ROM).

 But measuring work in this way doesn’t tell the whole story.
 Why not?
 Because it doesn’t include the distance traveled by the bar.

-In other words, Mr Long Arms does more work during each rep because because he has to push the bar further.
+In other words, Mr Long Arms does more work during each rep because he has to push the bar further.

 Next, think about what’s happening to your shoulders.